StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% endtab %}

 {% tab title="Docker" %}
-To configure a proxy for an Agent running in a Docker container, use one of the commands below to pass the following environment variables when starting StackState Agent:
+To configure a proxy for an Agent running in a Docker container, use one of the commands below to pass the required environment variables when starting StackState Agent.

-* `HTTP_PROXY` - proxy to use for all HTTP communication.
-* `HTTPS_PROXY` - proxy to use for all HTTPS communication.
-* `NO_PROXY` - comma separated list of hosts for which no proxy should be used.

 **Single container**